lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       *   Morning Sessions starts at 8:00 AM and finish around 1:00 PM.

-      *   Afternoon Sessions start at 2:00 PM and finish around 6:00 PM
+      *   Afternoon Sessions start at 2:00 PM and finish around 6:00 PM.